 The Innovation Forum was the initial spark for the cross-industry network, which was constituted in autumn 2015 as the "Forum Inn-O-Kultur".
 Specialist events are held once or twice a year, often in cooperation with museums, such as in 2016 with the GRASSI Museum of Applied Arts in Leipzig.
 The events serve for the exchange, networking and development of new research alliances.

 In workshops, laypersons and experts analyze the current challenges for the protection of cultural assets.
-Through dialogue, in an interdisciplinary manner, practical approaches are searched for.
+Through dialogue, practical approaches are searched for in an interdisciplinary manner.
 In this way, previously unknown know-how is shared across sectors, and the newly gained perspectives support innovative cultural heritage research.
 So far, more than 1000 participants have attended our workshops.

 Further information can be found on our website www.innokultur.de